harryrose/MergeFS/README.md

 Dependencies
 ============
 This depends on:
-    .NET runtime
+    * .NET 4 +
-    the Dokan library, which can be obtained from http://dokan-dev.net the Dokan .NET bindings (avaialble as a submodule to this repo) or from the above link.
+    * the Dokan library, which can be obtained from http://dokan-dev.net
+    * the Dokan .NET bindings (avaialble as a submodule to this repo) or from the above link.

 Project Files
 =============